Paul Poirier

 Paul Poirier (/fr/; born November 6, 1991) is a Canadian ice dancer.
-With Piper Gilles, he is a four-time World medalist, a two-time Four Continents champion (2024–25), and the 2022–23 Grand Prix Final champion.
-As well, he is a eight-time ISU Grand Prix gold medalist and four-time Canadian national champion (2020, 2022, 2024–25).
-Gilles and Poirier competed for Canada at the 2018 and 2022 Winter Olympics.
+Competing with Piper Gilles, he is the 2026 Winter Olympics bronze medalist, a five-time World medallist, a two-time Four Continents champion (2024–25), and the 2022–23 Grand Prix Final champion, an eight-time ISU Grand Prix gold medallist, and five-time Canadian national champion (2020, 2022, 2024–26).
+Gilles and Poirier competed for Canada at the 2018, 2022, and 2026 Winter Olympics.

 With earlier partner Vanessa Crone, he is the 2010 Grand Prix Final bronze medallist, 2011 Four Continents bronze medallist, 2008 World Junior silver medallist, and 2011 Canadian national champion.
 Crone and Poirier competed for Canada at the 2010 Winter Olympics.

 Personal life

 Paul Poirier was born November 6, 1991, in Ottawa, Ontario, to Debra Mendes de Franca and Marc Poirier.
+He attended high school at École secondaire Étienne-Brûlé.
 In 2015, he graduated from the University of Toronto with a Bachelor of Arts in linguistics.
 He continues graduate studies in linguistics part-time.
 He speaks English, French, Japanese, and Spanish.
 His brother played in the Ontario Hockey League.

 Poirier is gay and has spoken about "perhaps [being] a role model for...younger queer athletes."